xianggebenben/dlADMM/README.md

 author = {Wang, Junxiang and Li, Hongyi and Zhao, Liang},

-title = {ADMM for Efficient Deep Learning with Global Convergence},

 year = {2021},

 title = {A Convergent ADMM Framework for Efficient Neural Network Training},